📚 Budgeting

 Data Sources: IRS.gov Federal Reserve SEC.gov Vanguard Dimensional Fund Advisors

-Rocket Money directly replaces NerdWallet's removed bills feature.
-It automatically detects subscriptions and recurring bills, sends payment reminders, and tracks what's auto-charging your accounts.
-The free tier covers basic subscription visibility.
-Premium ($6–12/month) adds bill negotiation and cancellation services.
+Rocket Money automatically detects subscriptions and recurring bills, sends payment reminders, and tracks what is auto-charging your accounts.
+The premium tier ($6–12/month) adds bill negotiation and cancellation services — useful for households that have accumulated subscriptions across multiple services.

-For NerdWallet's removed insurance manager functionality, Policygenius offers a free insurance comparison and policy tracking tool.
-It covers life insurance, health insurance, auto, home, and renters insurance in one place.
+Policygenius offers insurance comparison and policy tracking across life insurance, health insurance, auto, home, and renters insurance in one place — covering a category that most budgeting and planning apps do not address directly.

 For Investing Education: Investopedia

-FinanceStackHub offers financial calculators, investing guides, stock research tools, and AI-powered financial analysis without embedded product recommendations.
-Tools like the compound interest calculator, mortgage calculator, and investing guides are designed to educate, not sell.
+FinanceStackHub offers financial calculators, investing guides, stock research tools, and AI-powered financial analysis.
+Tools like the compound interest calculator, mortgage calculator, and investing guides are built for education and analysis, not product upsells.

 For Credit Card Comparisons: The Points Guy, Bankrate